 COLLEEN: In 2017, North Dakota Sen. Heidi Heitkamp introduced Savanna's Act, which aims to protect Native American women and girls from violence.

-HEITKAMP: THere is no official database or requirement for information-collecting regarding the number of missing and murdered Native women it’s critical that Congress push the U.S. Department of Justice and the FBI to work with tribal communities to come up with culturally appropriate protocols to respond to cases of missing and murdered Native women.
+HEIDI HEITKAMP SOT: There is no official database or requirement for information-collecting regarding the number of missing and murdered Native women.
+It’s critical that Congress push the U.S. Department of Justice and the FBI to work with tribal communities to come up with culturally appropriate protocols to respond to cases of missing and murdered Native women.

 COLLEEN: The bipartisan measure is named for a pregnant Native woman in Fargo who was killed and whose baby was taken.